KnightPointSystems/kps_playbook/business-goals.md

                     </li>
                     <li>
                         <a href="#DBG-What">
-                            What are we doing
+                            What Are We Doing
                         </a>
                     </li>
                     <li>
                         <a href="#DBG-Why">
-                            Why we do it
+                            Why We Do It
                         </a>
                     </li>
                     <li>
                         <a href="#DBG-Who">
-                            Who is doing it
+                            Who is Doing It
                         </a>
                     </li>
                     <li>
                         <a href="#DBG-How">
-                            How we do it
+                            How We Do It
                         </a>
                         <ul>
                             <li>